-Nineteen of 40 analysts, or 48 percent, forecast crude will decline through Feb.
-22. Thirteen respondents, or 33 percent, predicted an increase and eight forecast little change.
-Last week, 49 percent of analysts projected a decline.
+Nineteen of 35 analysts, or 54 percent, forecast crude will decrease through Aug.
+23. Eleven respondents, or 31 percent, predicted an increase.
+Five projected no change.
+Last week, 62 percent of analysts said there would be a drop.

-Oil increased 14 cents, or 0.2 percent, to $95.86 a barrel this week on the New York Mercantile Exchange.
-Prices have climbed 4.4 percent this year.
+Crude futures for September delivery gained $1.49, or 1.4 percent, to $107.46 a barrel this week on the New York Mercantile Exchange.

 The oil survey has correctly predicted the direction of futures 50 percent of the time since its start in April 2004.